chrplr/PCBS/README.md

 ## Manipulations:

-A great book:  _Automate the boring stuff with Python_ : http://automatetheboringstuff.com/
+_Automate the boring stuff with Python_ by Al Sweigart (http://automatetheboringstuff.com/) is a great book to learn to manipulate files, extracting information from web pages, etc.:

 ## Stimulus/Experiment generation modules